GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Enable signage lines
 ~~~~~~~~~~~~~~~~~~~~~

-This parameter is used to manage lines by blades.
+This parameter is used to manage lines per blade.

 .. md-tab-set::
   :name: signage-line-enabled-tabs